hantw007/hantw007.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my homepage.
+######Welcome to my homepage.

-<font size=8>I am currently a Ph.D.
+I am currently a Ph.D.
 Candidate (advisor: [Prof. Umit Ozguner](http://citr.osu.edu/CrIS/Umit_Ozguner.html)) at the Department of Electrical and Computer Engineering, the Ohio State University.
-In a broad sense, my research interests are Intelligent systems and algorithms in different applications.</font>
+In a broad sense, my research interests are Intelligent systems and algorithms in different applications.

 I got a master's degree at the Department Computer Science (specialty: intelligent robotics), University of Southern California.
 During the master's program, I researched three different laboratories about Optimal Rehabilitation System, Intelligent Cognitive System, and Recognfigurable Robot Controls.
 After graduation, I joined the Advanced Technology Research Center at Samsung as a research engineer and developed perception systems for automated (ground and aerial) vehicles by using cognition, learning, and reasoning theories.